Quantum Lower Bounds by Sample-to-Query Lifting: Introduction

 \paragraph{What does it mean?}

 Our lifting theorem reveals a novel connection between quantum state testing and unitary property testing.
 It provides a new method for proving quantum query lower bounds: by reducing from quantum state testing, we can systematically derive quantum query lower bounds using corresponding sample lower bounds from quantum information theory.
-This method is in sharp contrast to the previous polynomial method \cite{BBC+01} and adversary method \cite{Amb02}, where they characterize the progress of the computation in quantum query algorithms by degrees of polynomials and values of potential functions, respectively.
+This method is in sharp contrast to the polynomial method \cite{BBC+01}, the adversary method \cite{Amb02}, and the compressed oracle method \cite{Zha19}, where they characterize the progress of the computation in quantum query algorithms by degrees of polynomials or values of potential functions.
 Applications of \cref{thm:lifting} in proving lower bounds will be discussed in \cref{sec:app}.

 \begin{proof} [Proof sketch of \cref{thm:lifting}] The basic idea comes from quantum principal component analysis \cite{LMR14}, which allows one to implement the unitary transformation $e^{-i\rho t}$ to precision $\delta$ using $\Theta\rbra{t^2/\delta}$ samples of $\rho$ \cite{KLL+17}.
 Using quantum singular value transformation \cite{GSLW19}, one can implement a block-encoding of $\frac{\pi}{4}\rho$ to precision $\delta$ using $\widetilde O\rbra{1/\delta}$ samples of $\rho$ \cite{GP22}.